adi-dee/scroll-tell/README.md

 - Styles for layout - This is a work in progress, and so I've included most of the styles needed to control layout of scrollytelling in the html file.
 A flexbox layout with image(figure) and text(article) laid out side by side (adapted from Goldenberg's Sticky Overlay tutorial template)
 - Intro section with title (hed), subtitle (dek) and background video
+- Three scrollable sections "scrolly"
+  - Each section has both a figure section and an article section
+  - Each section includes a different type of object in the figure
+    - images
+    - svgs
+    - iframes (for flourish charts)
+    - video
 - Figure section - images with captions
-  - Figures (featured images) with
+  - Figures (featured images, svgs, iframes or videos) with "sticky" positioning applied
   - Figcaptions (captions)
-  - Paragraph elements - numbers superimposed on the images (for debugging purposes).
 - Article section - For the scrollable article text/script (divided into steps)
 - Outro section - Concluding text and credits
 - Script - Various levels of Javascript

 After that try the sticky overlay example
 [Sticky image](https://video-scroller.glitch.me/index.html)